There’s a faster path to an RN to BSN

 Take advantage of our Concurrent Enrollment Program (CEP)

 An Associate Degree in Nursing (ADN) can only take you so far.
 But there’s good news.
-You can simultaneously work on your ADN and your Bachelor of Science in Nursing (BSN).
+While you are completing your ADN you can start upper division nursing courses from our Bachelor of Science in Nursing (BSN) program.

-Here’s how: You’ll take ADN classes with one of our community college partners.
-During semester breaks, you’ll start your BSN at University of Phoenix.
+Here’s how: While completing your ADN degree with one of our alliance community colleges, you’ll take up to four upper division nursing courses toward your RN to BSN at University of Phoenix.

-Plus, you and your nursing classmates enroll as a group, known as a cohort, offering a built-in support system as you move through the program.
+Plus, you will enroll as a group, called a cohort, with other students also completing their ADN, giving you a built-in support system as you move through the courses.

-You’ll take BSN courses during your community college breaks.
-After you graduate, you can begin your nursing career while finishing your BSN degree just one 5-week course at a time.
+You’ll take up to four courses from our BSN program during your community college breaks.
+After you graduate, you can begin your nursing career.

 How our Concurrent Enrollment Program works